-In certain circumstances it is not appropriate for NSA claimants to be referred immediately to their JSA provider for connection to the job market.
+In certain circumstances it is not appropriate for NSA claimants to be referred immediately to their employment services provider for connection to the job market.

-People are exempt from the RapidConnect requirement to attend an interview with their JSA provider before their allowance is payable, where:
+People are exempt from the RapidConnect requirement to attend an interview with their employment services provider before their allowance is payable, where:

 - They are not in a position to return immediately to the workforce because they are:

 - pregnant women within 3 months of their expected date of confinement,

 - identified, after the application of the JSCI, as requiring referral for more appropriate services, e.g. for an ESAt.

 - They have an official exemption from the activity test which could include (but is not limited to):

 - a medical exemption,

 - they have a large family of 4 or more children,